-Measurement Driver: Micki Knudsen, Human Resources Director
+Result Driver: Roberta Broeker, Chief Financial & Administrative Officer Measurement Driver: Micki Knudsen, Human Resources Director

 This measure tracks the growth in the number of employees within the department.
-The measure has been changed to include temporary employees and the hours of overtime worked by all employees converted to full-time equivalency (FTE).
+The measure has been changed to include wage employees and the hours of overtime worked by all employees converted to full-time equivalency (FTE).
 To convert these numbers to FTEs, we divided the total number of hours worked by 2080.
 This measure is now a more accurate reflection of the amount of employees working for MoDOT.
 Data for the current year has the actual FTE for salaried employees to date annualized.